 Want your mole to sing with flavor?
 Store your spices right!
 Here are some pro-level hacks:

-- Keep Them Cool: Heat accelerates flavor loss.
-Store spices in a cool, dark place away from the stove or oven.
+- Keep Them Cool: Store spices in a cool, dark place away from heat sources.

-- Label and Date: Keep track of when you opened your spices.
-No more guessing games!
+- Label and Date: Track when you opened spices to ensure freshness.

 - Freeze What You Can: Nutmeg, cardamom, and dried chiles can be frozen to extend shelf life.